-The documents: "Essential Skills and Abilities Required for the Study of Medicine" and "College of Medicine University of Saskatchewan Implementation Policy: Students with Disabilities in the MD Program" have been posted on the College website www.usask.ca/medicine.
+The documents: "Essential Skills and Abilities Required for the Study of Medicine" and "College of Medicine University of Saskatchewan Implementation Policy: Students with Disabilities in the MD Program" have been posted on the the College website.
 Both policies fit with the University of Saskatchewan Policy on Students with Disabilities (Student Affairs and Activities; version 6.02).
 Students are informed of the procedures to request accommodation for disabilities via Orientation Sessions organized just prior to classes for in-coming students and through an e-mail sent to all students at the beginning of each academic year.